CIRALabs/ietf-anima-smarkaklink/anima-smartpledge.md

 After the OAUTH2 process, the SmartPledge will be redirected back to the MASA and a 201 status code will be returned when successful as above.

+## minimal Smart Pledge enrollment

+A manufacturer who has not built-in any restrictions on the identity that the smartpledge that enrolls MAY return the same self-signed certificate that the smartpledge used to connect with.

 # Threat Analysis